twoojoo/ttask/README.md

 ### Task

-The main abstraction of the library is the Task, wich is a set of ordered [operations](#operators) on a stream of data.
+The main abstraction of the library is the Task, which is a set of ordered [operations](#operators) on a stream of data.
 Tasks can also be [chained and branched](#chaining-and-branching) in custom ways.

 There are two types of task: